Gadget-free and shopping sprees rule travel trends

 After experiencing a 10 percent fall in tourism last year during the fallout from the Arab Spring, 2012 is promising to end with positive growth for the Middle East.
 This is forecast to continue into 2013 and beyond.

-Indian travellers are helping a tourism boom in the Gulf by heading in large numbers to the region's souks to purchase precious metals for wedding gifts and investment.
+Indian travelers are helping a tourism boom in the Gulf by heading in large numbers to the region's souks to purchase precious metals for wedding gifts and investment.

 American tourism to Myanmar is expected to rise by 71 percent by 2016, says Euromonitor.